learnchef3000/learnchefapp/docs/README.md

-# Avocano Documentation
+# LearnChef Documentation

 This documentation presumes you've successfully [deployed](../README.md#launch) the sample application.

-## Things to do in Avocano
+## Things to do in LearnChef

 Depending on the persona you want to use, there are many things you can now do with this deployment.